flynx/actions.js/README.md

 not reusable, i.e.:
 - we can't simply use the extending method for any other parent unless we either copy/rewrite it or complicate the code.
+  ES5/ES6 only partially fixes this issue as `super` can only be used in some cases (literal methods) and not others (functions and functions as methods) which complicates things and makes them non-uniform.
 - we can't use the extending method stand-alone, for example for testing

 It is possible to go around these issues but not without introducing